-Scrutinizing Provisions of the Islamic Penal Code of Islamic Republic of Iran combating Pirate Impunity: From Classic Piracy to Modern Piracy
+Scrutinizing Provisions of the Islamic Penal Code of the Islamic Republic of Iran in Combating Pirate Impunity: From Classic Piracy to Modern Piracy

 Document Type : State Practice